everx-labs/everdev/README.md

 ```shell
 tondev sol update
 ```
-**Attention!** At the moment linker does not support versioning, so dispite the fact that its functionality changes over time, version stays the same (0.1.0).Use --force option to force update of it as well.
+**Attention!**
+Use --force option to force update of components that do not update their version.

 #### Set